 The visit includes:

-- the discovery of the Dispatch House of the Order, which now houses a small museum of sacred art
+- the Dispatch House of the Order, which now houses a small museum of sacred art

 💡 Find out more 💡

-Find out more about the complete history of the building and all the advice of Captain Ulysses in his detailed article on the Church of São Francisco.
+Discover the complete history of the edifice and Captain Ulysses’ expert advice in his in-depth article on the São Francisco Church.

 The Porto Cathedral (Sé do Porto)